Mastering Stepwise Easing: Chaining Multiple Functions for Unique Animation

 /**

-* Ease : hold easing functions.
+* Ease : interface for easing function implementations.

 */